willthefirst/metronome/README.md

     - [x] Beats
         - [x] Beats are all same base color,
         - [x] When a beat is active, it "highlighted in the active color"
+- [ ] Sometimes the beat doesn't reset to -1
 - [ ] `findDOMNode` issue with rc-slider...fork and pull?
 - [ ] Minimum beats = 1
 - [ ] Slider UI: *maybe* opacity changes with velocity